 If you’re still using the old WordPress UI, then you may want my guide to how to export your site as an .XML export.
 Because using the old interface won’t get you a viable export.
 Incidentally, it seems WordPress are now chunking the .XML export of large blogs.
 I had two .XMLs in the backup .ZIP, for my medium-sized test blog.

 The only bother for an ebook maker will be re-ordering into themed sections or chapters without a whole lot of tedious select-copy-paste, and WordPress2Doc can’t help even partly with that as it lacks tag-support and list re-ordering before saving the .DOCX file.
 The best way to tackle the problem is probably to export in themed batches, one per intended chapter or section, though that would entail making ten passes of what might be 4,000 posts.
 Which is not ideal.
 But it looks to me like WordPress2Doc works best with smaller blogs anyway.

 But note that WordPress can export posts to .XML by category, at least.
 Also, WordPress2Doc can save multiple selected posts as ‘one file per-post’.
 You could then sort into chapter folders by dragging and dropping, and then use a Word joiner to join them together.

 Update: I don’t like the over-compression of images with this method, and some of the text formatting is also lost.
 I’m coming to the conclusion that one would ideally tag posts with the category “ebook-ch1”, “ebook-ch2” etc in the blog itself, then view that category, then copy-paste the page(s) into Libre Office Writer.
 Unlike Word, this retains formatting, including italics and indented quotes, and also retains picture quality.
-In almost all cases the pictures are scaled to the page.
-This assumes, however, that you have a live blog with its CSS, and not just the .XML files.
+In almost all cases the pictures are scaled to the page width, which they’re not when using Word to do the same thing.
+This all assumes, however, that you still have a live blog with its CSS, and not just the .XML export files.